luiswirth/bsc-thesis/src/matter.typ

 and it's basis ${diff/(diff x^i)}_(i=1)^n$
 and the cotangent space $T_p^* M$ and it's basis ${dif x^i}_(i=1)^n$ at some specific point $p$.

-== Exterior Algebra as Generalization of Vector Algebra

-Vectors are a fundamental algebraic object thought at a high-school level.
-They are very geometric in their nature and represent oriented magnitudes.
-They represent oriented line segments and are in this sense 1 dimensional objects.

-The idea can be generalized to oriented $k$-dimensional segments of a $n$-dimensional space.
-In 3D for instance we have
-- Vector
-- Bivectors
-- Trivectors

-The $k$-th exterior algebra $wedgespace^k V$ over the vector space $V$ is called the space of $k$-vectors.\

 == Basis Representation

 To do computations involving exterior algebras we want to create a datastructure.